aetherapp/aether/user/README.md

-# Health
+# User

-This package is an simple service to indicate the aliveness of the servers It has a single `/health` endpoint.

-This service can be used to build other services from.
+This is the user service, which holds information about user accounts.

 ## Endpoints

 ### `/health`

-This is the health endpoint,
-which is required to be present for Kubernetes liveliness.
+This is the health endpoint, which is required to be present for Kubernetes liveliness.
 If this endpoint fails to respond the pod will be killed and re-created.

 |               |           |
 | ------------- | --------- |